 12) Join Senior Church Group

 Church has always been the place in the community to meet other people.
 Check out to see if your local church also has a senior group that you can join.
-You have the certainty to have at least one thing in common; your faith and explore what other interests you share when you participate in activities with other retirees.
+You have the certainty of having at least one thing in common; your faith and exploring what other interests you share when you participate in activities with other retirees.

 13) Find Retiree’s Favorite Hangout

-Find out which cafe, bar, or restaurant other retirees like to hang out.
-Perhaps there is a favorite coffee place in town where a lot of retirees go to.
+Find out which cafe, bar, or restaurant other retirees like to hang out at.
+Perhaps there is a favorite coffee place in town that a lot of retirees go to.
 Or maybe you know which restaurant has a senior discount on certain days.
 Find out which place in town likely other retirees like to hang out and go there at the same time.
 A good chance you’ll meet someone interesting.

 14) Attend Local Event